arpit-dwivedi/arpit-dwivedi.github.io/README.md

 **Steps for using this template for your portfolio**

 1. Clone this repository.
-2. Open it through Bootstrap studio.
+2. Open it through Bootstrap studio (By dragging all html pages to new design and js and css file as well).

+>You will not be able to use drag and drop features.

 3. Edit all pages with your links and photos.
 4. Export the project with CDN(to make it light).
 5. To host on Git hub: